Introduction to Remote Runners

 Remote runners use a sophisticated snapshotting mechanism that minimizes the work that Bazel has to do on each CI run.

-First, VM snapshots are stored both locally on the machine that ran the remote run, as well as remotely in BuildBuddy's cache.
+First, VM snapshots can be stored both locally on the machine that ran the remote run, as well as remotely in BuildBuddy's cache.
 This way, if the original machine that ran the remote run is fully occupied with other workloads, subsequent runs can be executed on another machine, but still be able to resume from a warm VM snapshot.
 BuildBuddy stores VM snapshots in granular chunks that are downloaded lazily, so that unneeded disk and memory chunks are not re-downloaded.

 Second, snapshots are stored using a branching model that closely mirrors the branching structure of the git repository itself, allowing remote runs to be matched optimally to VM snapshots.